 Using non-standard chess pieces

-The board function’s pieces argument lets you specify how to display each piece by mapping each piece character to some content.
+The board function’s pieces argument lets you specify how to display pieces by mapping each piece character to some content.
 You can use this feature to display non-standard chess pieces:

 #board(